Skip to main content

 If you want to use a custom material, you will need to manually attach the result textures to your material.

-Reflections in AR might not anchor as well because Ray Traced Reflections only interact with the 3D meshes in the scene, meaning, it doesn’t intrinsically see the camera feed.
+Reflections in AR might not anchor as well because Ray Tracing Reflections only interact with the 3D meshes in the scene, meaning, it doesn’t intrinsically see the camera feed.
 A good solution for this would be to use reprojection techniques for a hidden caster (either on the ground, background, or even a 360 dome) that way the Receiver object will receive the camera feed texture as reflection information.

 • For faces, you can use the Face Reprojection asset in the Asset Library.
 Setting the face as a caster object will allow the object to “see” the face in reflections.